coneco-lab/brainstim-multimodal/README.md

 conda env create -f brainstim-multimodal.yml
 ```

-You should see outputs like the following:

-If you have problems with any of the steps above you are welcome to seek assistance from Matteo.
-Meeting 0 will be purposedly dedicated to this.
-To make the meeting smoother, students are warmly invited to try making their installations at home _before_ the meeting.
+If you have problems with any of the steps above you are welcome to seek assistance from Matteo, via email or in person.
+Meeting 0 will be entirely dedicated to this.

 ## Contacts